Hanchenli/neural_compression_system/readme.md

 # Compression Mechanisms
 1. https://arxiv.org/pdf/2107.12038.pdf GAN for video compresison.
-Not read
+Use GAN to compress frames such that they become sharper/closer to real.
+The loss is calculated in batch (sum of per-frame loss)

 2. https://arxiv.org/pdf/2305.18231.pdf Diffusion for image compression.
 Not read